Sunaina715Sharma/Sunaina715Sharma/README.md

 - 👀  I’m interested in Data Science.
 - 🌱  I’m currently working as Cloud Consultant at 1218 Global.
 - 💞️  I’m looking to collaborate on Machine Learning.
-- 📓  Working with Cloud Projects.
+- 📓  Working with Cloud Computing Projects.
 - 📫  How to reach me ssunaina715@gmail.com.
 - 📒  I'm addicted to learning and growing everyday .
 - 😄  Pronounce She|Her.